Where do professional decision-makers go for information?

 Our view

 When writing a good specialist article, it is therefore important to remain objective.
 This means avoiding superlatives, half-truths and exaggerated phrases such as ‘market leadership’, ‘technological breakthrough’ and ‘groundbreaking solution’.
-A fundamental prerequisite for a good article is also that the author always puts themselves in the readers’ shoes and considers what information they need and for what purpose.
-Above all, the specialist article should pursue the following objective: it should make statements about solutions and approaches – thereby minimising the risk associated with every decision made by professional decision-makers.
+A fundamental requirement for a good article is also that the author always puts themselves in the readers’ shoes and considers what information they need and for what purpose.
+Above all, the technical article should pursue the following objective: it should provide insights into solutions and approaches – thereby minimising the risk associated with every decision made by professional decision-makers.
 Et voilà.

 Read more: